individkid/sidegeo/README.md

     * Scale -- grow or shrink polytope with pierce point fixed
     * Drive -- move picture plane forward or back

 Configuration/history files consist of commands.
-Append commands, schedule commands, and user input to -i file that is at eof, append to file.
+Append commands, schedule commands, and user input append to file.
 Appended commands immediately control display only when playback is at end of file; otherwise display is controlled from playback location.

   * --plane takes three scalars
   * --classify initializes representation from prior planes